billhill00/PyWoolz/README.md

 The binding relies on R and the Woolz libraries which should be build with position independent code.

-To build the binding: Edit src/Makevars so that the Woolz include and library files can be found.
+To build the binding edit src/Makevars so that the Woolz include and library files can be found, then

 in src/ run